hazelgrove/hazelnut-dynamics-agda/README.md

   every weakening property for every judgement, and indeed some of them _do not_ enjoy weakening in every argument.

-  For example, the expansions do not support weakening in the typing context because the rule for substitution typing requires that the lowest substitution be exactly the identity, not something that can be weakened to the identity.
+  For example, the elaborations do not support weakening in the typing context because the rule for substitution typing requires that the lowest substitution be exactly the identity, not something that can be weakened to the identity.
 (See the definition of `STAId` on line 254 of [core.agda](core.agda).)
-In practice, this is not a problem because you wouldn't want to add anything there just to weaken it away, and allowing imprecision here would break the [unicity of expansion](expansion-unicity.agda).
+In practice, this is not a problem because you wouldn't want to add anything there just to weaken it away, and allowing imprecision here would break the [unicity of elaboration](elaboration-unicity.agda).

 ## Theorems